Status of the Global Network of Regional Sustainable Energy Centers (GN-SEC)

 The GN-SEC platform:

-The GN-SEC is currently becoming a formalized global platform to advocate for SDG-7, SDG-9 and SDG-13 and joint interests in international policy processes.
-The platform is hosted by UNIDO in Vienna, Austria.
-It provides also a "virtual" maker-space for south-south cooperation activities and joint project proposals.
+The global GN-SEC platform, hosted by UNIDO in Vienna, Austria, facilitates joint coordination, learning, programs, events and initiatives between the centres and various regions.
+It provides a "virtual" maker-space for south-south and triangular cooperation activities and joint project proposals.
 For example, SIDS share similar challenges and opportunities when it comes to electric mobility and storage solutions.
-LDCs in Sub Sahara Africa share a common interest in renewable energy (hybrid) mini-grid development for rural electrification and productive uses.
-The platform provides also an interesting forum to exchange experiences and lessons learned on methodologies related to sub-regional cooperation and institution building.
+LDCs in Sub Sahara Africa share a common interest in renewable energy mini-grid development for rural electrification and productive uses.
+The GN-SEC platform has a Steering Committee (SC), which comprises the regional centres, UNIDO and the core donors.
+The virutal GN-SEC platform www.gn-sec.net brings the information sources of all centres in real-teime together.

 Transitioning towards a new global business model